How can I reinvigorate team meetings, so they are dynamic and productive?

 Do you want to explore all your options before you make a decision?
 Have you all the information you need?

 Gathering inputs and ideas from everyone on the team, not just hearing from those with the loudest voices, can unlock fresh thinking and new possibilities.
 When people listen to each other in a “yes-and“ frame of mind rather than judging or reacting, it can spark fresh ideas.
-Hearing all the voices in the room may uncover valuable information or may alert you to an information deficit to address before a decision can be made.
+Hearing all the voices in the room may uncover valuable information or may alert you to an information deficit you need to address before a decision can be made.

 Encouraging the team to question any assumptions they may be making can lead to breakthrough thinking.